pitambarkhanra/energy_landscape_analysis/README.md

 There are the following two folders in this repository.

-"Conventional": To carry out energy landscape analysis using the pairwise entropy model (i.e., Ising model) inferred by the conventional gradient-ascent algorithm.
+**Conventional**: To carry out energy landscape analysis using the pairwise entropy model (i.e., Ising model) inferred by the conventional gradient-ascent algorithm.

-"Variational_Bayes": To carry out energy landscape analysis using variational Bayes approximation method.
+**Variational_Bayes**: To carry out energy landscape analysis using variational Bayes approximation method.